-When comparing these results with the sources of funding of exchange students (N=1,681), using a Likert scale from 1-5, where one is the higher and five the lower, 3.88% of the average of the respondents obtained a job during their mobility experience, and 3.32% had a job before their mobility.
-Only 1.74% of students are using family contributions.
+When comparing these results with the sources of funding of exchange students (n=1590), using a Likert scale from 1-5, 3.9% of the average of the respondents have obtained a job during their mobility experience and 3.3% had a job before their mobility.
+Only 1.7% of students are using family contributions.